Kahayla/Research-Repository-IT5016D/MyCodes/MyCode.md

 - **Pagination Feature:**

   - Integrated pagination controls into the product page, enabling customers to navigate the growing variety of cat costumes effortlessly.
-  - Utilized React components and state management to ensure a smooth and responsive user experience.
+  - Utilised React components and state management to ensure a smooth and responsive user experience.

 - **Administrator Dashboard:**